ALI-KHAN-24/OIBSIP/README.md

 #Task-3
 SUMMERATOR
 As a part of my Internship on  "Web Development" by OASIS INFOBYTE .
 I have completed level 1,task-3 of the internship.
-I have created Temperature conversiion calculator called as "SUMMERATOR" The creation and designing is solely based upon HTML,CSS and Javascript.You can covert temperature from farenheit to celcius and vice versa.
+I have created Temperature conversion calculator called as "SUMMERATOR" The creation and designing is solely based upon HTML,CSS and Javascript.You can covert temperature from farenheit to celcius and vice versa.